-How to apply for tourist or travel Visa when you are planning for a vacation or short events?.
-Very first, you need to check whether you need a visa or not to travel to another country as many countries do not need a visa.
+How to apply for a tourist or travel Visa when planning a vacation or short event?.
+First, you need to check whether you need a visa or not to travel to another country as many countries do not need a visa.
 However, some countries do require.
-Basically, prepare yourself ahead of time, and make sure you have everything you need before you head on your way.
-Find out which countries require a travel visa, which doesn’t, and how to apply for a travel visa for those that do. if you need then let us know as we offer visa application service for needy people.
+So, prepare yourself ahead of time and ensure you have everything you need before heading on your way.
+Next, find out which countries require a travel visa, which doesn’t, and how to apply for a travel visa for those that do.
+If you need then let us know as we offer visa application services for needy people.
 Before we get down to the nitty-gritty details of applying for a travel visa, let’s talk about what exactly a travel visa is, why we need one, and how to determine if the country you are planning to visit requires a travel visa.

 The 26 Schengen countries are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.